I run out of hot water so fast in my shower, I have to take a very short shower.

 The best thing to do is get an indirect water heater that works off your boiler.

 If the lower element burns out, only the upper will be working, and you will only have about 1 third of the heaters full capacity of hot water.
 DANGER SEE DISCLAIMER Or Call a pro.

 On most electric water heaters if the upper element or thermostat burn out you will have no hot water at all.

-The dip tube.
 In all types of water heaters, there is a need to force the cold water to the bottom of the tank.